Yuzu Ichandrin

 • Soil: Well-drained soil

-• Water: Regular watering during establishment
+• Water: Moderate; consistent during establishment

-• Tree Size: Compact (rootstock dependent)
+• Tree Size: Compact to medium, manageable with pruning

 • Pollination: Self-fertile

-• Harvest: Late fall to early winter
+• Harvest: Fall to early winter

 Planting & Care – Yuzu Citrus